 The Withdrawal Agreement (WA) ensures that UK legal representatives can continue to represent their clients before the EUIPO in cases that are ongoing at the end of the transition period.

 The WA also states that the UK will not amend address for service rules for the comparable UK rights for a period of three years after the end of the transition period.
+Note that this does not apply to comparable trade marks (IR) and international re-registered designs which will be created in respect of international trade marks and designs designating the EU.

 You can apply for a European patent through us or direct to the European Patent Office (EPO) to protect your patent in more than 30 countries in Europe, using the (non-EU) European Patent Convention (EPC).